nipunbatra/Home_Deployment/Readme.md

 5. Data from Android
 6. Alerts- SMS, Email

+For each of these you may find more details in the respective Readme files in corresponding folders.

 The following is the port assignment to different services

 * 80 - Data from JPlug is written using PhP script to files in /var/www